ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Protocol Selection Properties would represent a configuration that can be implemented over UDP.

-Protocol Selection Properties can only be set in preconception phase.
+Protocol Selection Properties can only be set on Preconnections, see {{connection-props}}.
-Path Selection Properties are usually used only in the preconception phase, but might also be used on massages to assist per-message path selection for multipath aware protocols.
+Path Selection Properties are usually used on Preconnections, but might also be used on massages to assist per-message path selection for multipath aware protocols.